PeterOOmondi/Fast-API/README.md

 # Flask-API

 **Overview**
 This is a RESTful API built using Flask, a lightweight Python web framework.
-The API provides various endpoints to manage resources, making it suitable for integration with frontend applications or other services.
+The API provides various endpoints to manage resources, making it suitable for integration with frontend applications or other services for essential use.

 **Features**
 RESTful architecture